XavierBerger/RPi-Monitor/docs/source/02_gettingstarted.rst

 Manual installation from sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For manual installation, refer to `Packaging <32_contributing.html#Package>`_ instruction which describe how and where install files.
+For manual installation, refer to `Packaging <32_contributing.html#packaging>`_ instruction which describes how and where install files.

 ----------